 By Ronda Capeles

 People first.
-Successful organizations focus on integrating all aspects of employee satisfaction into business-related processes, and the Bureau of Overseas Business Operations (OBO) is doing just that through its modernized talent management initiatives.
+Successful organizations focus on integrating all aspects of employee satisfaction into business-related processes, and the Bureau of Overseas Buildings Operations (OBO) is doing just that through its modernized talent management initiatives.
 According to the Office of Personnel Management (OPM), talent management is a “system that promotes a high-performing workforce, identifies and closes skills gaps, and implements and maintains programs to attract, acquire, develop, promote, and retain quality and diverse talent.”
 In recent years, taking care of our people has progressed from simply being good practice to serving as a significant framework for OBO.
 The goals of increasing employee engagement, enhancing professional development, boosting retention, improving recognition, modernizing recruitment, and strengthening diversity, equity, and inclusion drive talent management in OBO.

 When OBO announced talent management as one of the bureau’s five focus areas, many questioned the scope of leadership commitment to this effort.